enesdir/react-selectx/README.md

 - Clearable
 - Disabled (whole box or single options)
 - Creatable in single- and multi-select
-- Makes use of React Portals to render menu
 - 100% typescript

 ## Installation & Usage